-As a result of COVID-19, government rules* now state “workers who have not taken all of their statutory annual leave entitlement due to COVID-19 will now be able to carry it over into the next 2 leave years”.
-Raising the question of annual leave rollover might spur some businesses into wondering if the times they start and end their holiday year still work for them.
+With the country in lockdown, the Government ruled that workers who’d not taken all of their statutory annual leave entitlement due to COVID-19 would be able to carry it over into the next 2 leave years.
+This spurred some businesses into wondering if the times they start and end their holiday year still work for them… and, despite life having returned to normal, it’s a question still remains…

 Currently, there are no rules dictating holiday-year start and end dates, as long as the minimum annual entitlement is met and properly communicated to staff through employment contracts.
 While this opens up the opportunity for variations, here are three of the most common holiday year options.